willhains/equality/README.md

 Because it's better.

-Compare the code above to the equivalent using `EqualsBuilder` and `HashCodeBuilder` in Apache Commons:
+Compare the code above to the equivalent using `EqualsBuilder` and `HashCodeBuilder` from Apache Commons:

 ```java
 @Override